"Oct. 17, 2012 -- A drug used to treat psoriasis may provide a much-needed option for people with bad cases of Crohn's disease.

 Low levels of potassium or magnesium in the blood may also increase your risk of QT prolongation.
 This risk may increase if you use certain drugs (such as diuretics/"water pills") or if you have conditions such as severe sweating, diarrhea, or vomiting.
 Talk to your doctor about using this product safely.

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 Older adults may be more sensitive to the side effects of this drug, especially QT prolongation (see above).

 During pregnancy, this product should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.

-Amoxicillin passes into breast milk.
-It is unknown if lansoprazole or clarithromycin pass into breast milk.
+Amoxicillin and clarithromycin pass into breast milk.
+It is unknown if lansoprazole passes into breast milk.
 Consult your doctor before breast-feeding.

 Additional Prevpac Information

 Prevpac - User Reviews